Modulus for bases of matroids: Introduction

 In \cite{edmonds1965lehman}, Edmonds presents two theorems from which it can be derived that $S(M)$ is equal to the value of the base packing problem (which is equivalent to (\ref{eq:edmonsnash})), and $D(M)$ is equal to the value of the base covering problem, see Section \ref{sec:pp} for definitions and \cite{catlin1992}.
 These theorems extend results from Nash-Williams and Tutte in \cite{edge-disjoint,on} and Nash-Williams in \cite{nash1964decomposition}.
 Specifically, for the case of the spanning tree dominant, Chopra in \cite{chopraon} provided the same inequality description as in (\ref{eq:edmonsnash}), using a different proof.
 Moreover, he also provided a minimal inequality description of the spanning tree dominant.

-In this paper, we investigate the modulus of the family of all bases of matroids, which we refer as {\it base modulus}.
-Here is a summary of our results. \bi \item In Sections \ref{sec:basemodulus}, we analyze the base modulus and the its probabilistic interpretation.
+In this paper, we investigate the modulus of the family of all bases of matroids, which we refer to as {\it base modulus}.
+Here is a summary of our results. \bi \item In Section \ref{sec:basemodulus}, we analyze the base modulus and its probabilistic interpretation.
 In the process, we introduce the concept of Beurling sets.

 \item In Section \ref{sec:strength}, we generalize several results from spanning tree modulus to base modulus.
 In particular, some of these results recover various properties of matroids related to their strength, fractional arboricity, and principal partition.